-Someday, this pandemic will be over.
+Eventually, the pandemic of 2020 - and possible 2021 - will subside.
 We’ll be able to go back to our normal schedules of school drop-offs, heading to the gym, and going to the mall.
 But the way many people work will be changed forever.

 - Employee desire

 - Necessary hardware

 - Necessary security

 The pandemic certainly took care of number one, but the next two on the list are what caused many companies to struggle, and the third is likely something most organizations have STILL not mastered.

 As an IT Services Provider who was overwhelmed with help desk calls in March 2020, it was very clear that most businesses simply weren’t prepared to have their entire staff go remote.
 From lack of laptops and mobile devices, to no remote access software configuration, it was a huge challenge.

 Most organizations have now got the hang of it, but as we move to a potentially permanent situation for a large percentage of employees, there are four key areas you should make sure you have nailed:

 1. Work with Your IT Team to Understand Your Options.
 Without a guiding, experienced hand, configuring remote access to your company data for all of your employees is nearly impossible.